ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 ---
-title: PDF Report with Echarts
+title: Frontend PDF Report Generation with Echarts
 authors: [ruihua]
 description: A practical solution to print PDF report with Echarts under any screen sizes
 draft: false